velikanov/velikanov.github.io/_pages/about/index.md

 ---

-I'm running some private educational courses for corporate developers and taking a part in training and growing young professionals in the Web development area.
+I'm running some private educational courses for corporate developers and taking a part in training and growing young professionals in Web development area.

 I think that the world of development needs more confident programmers, more daring engineers.

-And my mission is to provide developers full of hesitation about something new, with refreshing sense that development world will not be truly effective and complete without their courage and drive hidden deep inside their minds.
+And my mission is to supply developers that are full of hesitation about something new, with refreshing sense that development world will not be truly complete without their courage and drive hidden deep inside their minds.

 I am sure that everything is possible, anything is reachable while you keep rocking really hard.